Request a Demo

 • PIM: manages product data and content

-Both systems complement each other but solve different challenges.
+Both systems complement each other, but they solve different problems.

 When do you need a PIM alongside an ERP?

-Many ERP systems contain product fields, but they are not designed for extensive product enrichment or multichannel distribution.
-As soon as product data becomes more complex, multiple departments are involved or data needs to be published to several channels andlimitations become visible.
+Many ERP systems contain product fields, but they are not designed for extensive product enrichment or multi-channel distribution.
+As soon as product data becomes more complex, multiple departments work with it, or data needs to be published to multiple channels, limitations emerge.

 • Product information comes from multiple sources

-• Multiple languages, markets or assortment structures are involved
+• There are multiple languages, markets, or assortment structures

-In these situations a PIM provides structure, control and scalability that an ERP typically cannot offer.
+In these situations, a PIM provides structure, control, and scalability that an ERP typically does not.

-Yes, a PIM is almost always connected to an ERP system.
+Yes, a PIM is almost always integrated with an ERP system.
 This integration forms the foundation of a reliable product data chain.

 • Supplier information